antil697/docker-swarm/README.md

 It uses the <a href="https://github.com/pkozul/ha-floorplan">floorplan</a> addon.
 Node3 is attached to a the offical Raspberry Pi touchscreen and runs in kiosk mode.
 It also provides services for less intensive workloads as backup.

 <h4>Unifi Controller</h4>
-The controller for my UGS firewall.
+The controller for my USG firewall.

 <h4>PiHole</h4>
 PiHole provides DHCP to my network.
 I could use the Unifi UGS but when it comes to troubleshoot issues with block lists, it is prefered that I have the query listed per client.
 I generally avoid going overboard with blocklists.
 I worked out the right balance for me.
 Bye bye ads and trackers.